Protocol, Regulations and Customs for

 - New Zealand Defence Service Medal (with Clasps: Regular, Territorial, National Service, CMT)

-Commonwealth Medals
+Commonwealth & Foreign Medals (official)

-No approval is required for the acceptance and wearing of official medals issued by a Commonwealth or foreign country, or international organisation, to commemorate previous military or operational service approved by government, including peacekeeping operations, by former New Zealand military and other personnel.
+DPMC Honours Unit Sep 2023: No approval is required for the acceptance and wearing of official medals issued by a Commonwealth or foreign country, or international organisation, to commemorate previous military or operational service approved by government, including peacekeeping operations, by former New Zealand military and other personnel.

 Note: The above is distinct from non-approved (unofficial) commemorative medals produced by organisations for the purposes of profit.